MarcRussell2/car-accident-analysis/README.md

   <img src="main/img/accident-count-throughout-april.png" width = 700>
 </p>

+Above I have zoomed into a single month (April of 2017) and shaded the weekends.
+It's quite apparent that there are many more accidents during the week (Monday - Friday) than the weekend (Saturday, Sunday).
+As mention previously, the number of drivers on the road may be much higher during the week causing the plot above to be 'weighted'.
+Because of this, it is not appropriate to compare accident *counts* from different times of the day.

 [Back to Top](#Table-of-Contents)

 # Conclusion

 I initially wanted to focus my study on how weather conditions effect accident rates.
-It turned out that adjusting my data to account for the fact that is not independent and identically distributed proved difficult.
+It turned out that adjusting my data to account for the fact that is not independent and identically distributed (IID) proved difficult.
 To remedy this, I would source a dataset of locational-hourly-weather and merged with the accident data set.
-Instead I shifted focus to locational and temporal relationships to accident rates.
+Instead I decided to shift focus to exploring how accident counts change with location.

-I found the relationships between state accident rates very interesting.
+I found the relationships of state-to-state accident rates very interesting.
+Despite the data not being IID I was able to merge a population dataset with the accident counts to achieve a rate - the number of accidents per person per year in each state.
+This subtle change allows us to compare states between eachother despite variable populations.
+It turns out that South Carolina has the highest accident rate while North and South Dakota have the lowest accident rates.

+Lastly I looked at the relationship between time and accident counts.
+It quickly became apparent that the accident counts over time were also not IID.
+I decided to explore the relationship anyway, being careful not to draw strict conclusions.
+Over the course of the day it was expected to see the double rush hour peak.
+On the other hand, I found it surprising that the seasonal rise in accident counts happened during fall and not winter.

+I hope to return to this dataset soon and explore the remaining corners.
+It will also be a fun challenge to merge the aforementioned dataset which will allow me to draw conclusions where I was not able to before.

 [Back to Top](#Table-of-Contents)